 Some Members of the Town of Newburgh gather after the Awards Breakfast.

 GSL entrants should carefully reconsider the common assumption that successful entries must display either a pristine factory/show car appearance or a heavily weathered appearance.
 Carefully-crafted entries, in any GSL Class, that display evidence of occasional or regular street use (e.g., light stone chipping, modest road debris, or fluid leaks) might present some unique challenges and competitive opportunities for entrants.

-The following Classes will be presented at the Twenty-Sixth GSL International Scale Vehicle Championship & Convention.
-Please read the Class rules and definitions very carefully – there have been some important changes to the “If I Had Styled It.”
-Of course, there are new subjects for the COMMON KIT and GROUP 15 Classes.
+The following Classes will be presented at the Twenty-Seventh GSL International Scale Vehicle Championship & Convention.
+Of course, there are new subjects for the COMMON KIT and GROUP 19 Classes.

 Box Plus: The intent of this Class is to encourage competitors to display their basic and advanced craftsmanship skills by constructing an entry using only parts from a single, specific edition of a model kit in the way that the kit manufacturer intended, along with limited additional construction materials and techniques.
 Each entry must be constructed as defined by that specific kit’s instruction sheet; “box art” illustrations are not acceptable construction guidelines.
 Parts shown placed incorrectly on the instruction sheet may be installed in the correct location(s).
 No “parts-swapping” of any kind (even between different versions or issues of the same kit) is permitted, and no aftermarket parts or materials may be used except as noted in the next paragraph.
 No wiring or similar additions to the basic kit are permitted except when the materials are included in the kit and are used only as shown in the instruction sheet.
 Any adhesive may be used to assemble “snap kits.”